jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 The aim was to create an Excel tracking tool that could be utilised by investment/mutual funds companies.

 It combines easy to use user interface with control buttons and VBA code as well as PivotTable/Chart functionality.
 Daily calculations of productivity could be an excellent solution for self assestment of employee's results.
-What's more this can be utilized as part of streamling the productivity assetments by analysts and managers.
+What's more this tool can be utilized as a part of the productivity assetments by analysts and managers.

 Feedback worksheet was added for a continous improvement.